Sleeps 4 & baby. 2 Bedrooms 1 Double and 1 Twin.

 The cottage is furnished in an attractive characteristic style in some areas and having modern attributes elsewhere.
 First impressions are deceptive as the accommodation is larger inside!
 Mostly carpeted throughout with electric radiator central heating.

-Front entrance into lounge with 22 inch Freeview TV/DVD and door to small lobby and staircase.
+Front entrance into lounge with feature fire place and comfortable seating.
+32 inch Freeview TV/DVD and door to small lobby and staircase.
 Dining room leading through to the kitchen having electric oven and hob.
 Separate WC with washbasin.
 Rear door to garden.
 Staircase (a bit steep).

 ; First floor landing with two bedrooms, one with double bed and views extending over the marshes to the sea and the other with twins.
 Bathroom with bath having shower over, WC and washbasin.

-A shared lawned garden with the adjoining cottage at the rear with picnic furniture.
+A lawned garden with picnic furniture shared with the adjoining cottage at the rear.
+Charcoal BBQ

 There is parking for 2 cars on the grass in front of the cottage.